xmos/lib_xud/lib_xud/doc/rst/overview.rst

 ========

-The XUD library allows the implementation of both full-speed and high-speed USB 2.0 devices on xCORE-200 series, XS1 U-Series and L-Series devices.
+The XUD library allows the implementation of both full-speed and high-speed USB 2.0 devices on xCORE-200 and xCORE.AI series devices.

-For the L series devices the implementation requires the use of an external ULPI transceiver such as the SMSC USB33XX range.
-Selected xCORE-200 and all U-Series devices include an integrated USB transceiver.
-Three libraries, with identical API, are provided - one each for xCORE-200 series, XS1 U-Series and L-Series devices.
+Selected xCORE-200 and xCORE.AI devies include an integrated USB transceiver.
+Two libraries, with an identical API, are provided - one each for each architecture.

-Please note, G-series is not recommended for new designs.
+Please note, XS1-G, XS1-L and XS1-U series devices are not recommended for new designs.

 The library performs all of the low-level I/O operations required to meet the USB 2.0 specification.
 This processing goes up to and includes the